stepansnigirev/py-ws7/README.md

 **Channels** is an array of wavemeter channels that you are interested in.
 You can leave only channels that you are using to make interface cleaner.
 Every channel can have a **label** and if you are not happy with default background calculated from the wavelength — custom **background**.

 **Root** defines url where you want to get the wavemeter.
-For example if you want to make it available on [http://localhost:8000/wavemeter/](http://localhost:8000/wavemeter/) set `"root": "/wavemeter/"`.
+For example, if you want to make it available on [http://localhost:8000/wavemeter/](http://localhost:8000/wavemeter/) set `"root": "/wavemeter/"`.

 ### Flags